tuanle618/deepArt-generation/README.md

   `train_model.py`: this script creates a [deep convolutional generative adversarial network](https://medium.com/@jonathan_hui/gan-dcgan-deep-convolutional-generative-adversarial-networks-df855c438f) and trains the stacked model over **115 images**, **4600 epochs** and a **batch size of 10**.
 - In `model` the weights for generator and discriminator networks are saved.
 The `train_model.py` saves every 200 epochs the weights and 4 images of the current generator model.
 Hence, the `model` folder also contains the development of how the generator is trained with respect to its weights, such that it *should* generate images which resemble the original training images.
+Note that the model weights are not uploaded on GitHub (see .gitignore file) because they are together too large (generator network about 205mb and discriminator network about 10mb).
+If you wish to work with my final weights, please contact me via eMail: tuanle@hotmail.de

 ## Data
 Data is scraped from [wikiart](https://www.wikiart.org/en/) in the python-script [data_scraping.py](https://github.com/ptl93/deepArt-generation/blob/master/source/data_scraping.py).
 In this version the genre **yakusha-e** is selected as genre, since I was/am interested into asian arts and there are not so many images available in the wikiart database.
 If you want to scrape another genre, simply change the string variable in line 20 `genre_to_scrape = "yakusha-e"` to any other genre of interest.